Skip to content

 UCAS Personal StatementThe personal statement is an important part of the selection process and assessment of this may have implications on the conditions set for entry.

-Standard Entry RequirementsA broad general education is required with preference given to applicants who have seven GCSEs obtained in one sitting at grade C or above, to include English/Welsh language, Mathematics and Science.
+Standard Entry RequirementsAll candidates are required to have a GCSE in Maths at grade B or above, plus four other GCSEs at grade C or above including English/Welsh and a science.
 Scottish, Irish and International applicants must offer equivalent GCSE qualifications.

 In addition to the GCSE requirements applicants are expected to have achieved: